Quick Overview

 The Bayesian framework provides several key benefits for single-cell analysis:

-• Uncertainty Quantification: Every estimate comes with credible regions (what most scientist confuse with confidence intervals from the frequentist world)
+• Uncertainty Quantification: Every estimate comes with credible regions.

-• Model Comparison: Rigorous ways to choose between competing models
+• Model Comparison: Rigorously choose between competing biological hypotheses.

-• Integration: Natural ways to combine data from multiple experiments (to be developed)
+• Integration: A natural framework for combining data from multiple experiments (to be developed).

 SCRIBE makes these powerful Bayesian methods accessible through a simple Python interface, while maintaining the mathematical rigor necessary for proper statistical inference.
 Whether you’re interested in basic normalization or complex mixture modeling, SCRIBE provides a principled foundation for your single-cell analysis.